Expert Car Accident Lawyers in Houston.

 Alcohol is a good illustration of the difference between these two concepts.
 Most people are legally intoxicated after three or four drinks.
 Even if the tortfeasor “beats” the DWI in criminal court, the negligence per se doctrine usually applies.
 You should know that alcohol impairment begins with the first drink.
 Indirect evidence of impairment includes bloodshot eyes, erratic driving, and unsteady balance.
 In these ordinary negligence cases, the victim/plaintiffs must prove alcohol impairment by the predominance of the evidence (more likely not).

-Damages in a Houston car wreck case usually include compensation for economic losses and non-economic loss.
-Economic losses are any losses suffered that can be expressed in monetary terms.
+Damages won in a Houston car accident case usually include compensation for economic losses and non-economic loss.
+Economic losses are any losses suffered in monetary terms.
 It usually covers medical bills, property damage, lost wages, and any out-of-pocket expenses.
 Non-economic losses are compensation for any hardships or suffering you experience from the accident.
 One common example is emotional distress, which is a real injury and deserves financial compensation.
 Additional punitive damages might be available as well, in some extreme cases.

-A tortfeasor is a legal term for a person who commits a tort (civil wrong), either intentionally or through negligence.
+A tortfeasor is a legal term for a person who commits a tort (civil wrong) intentionally or through negligence.
 Frequently, they are not the only party who is financially responsible for damages.
-There is also vicarious liability, which is an essential concept in wrongful death and other catastrophic injury claims.
+There is also vicarious liability, an essential concept in wrongful death and other catastrophic injury claims.
 You should know that Texas has one of the lowest auto insurance minimum requirements in the country.
-As a result, many drivers are driving around underinsured; with not enough compensation should they get in an accident.
+As a result, many drivers are driving around underinsured, with not enough compensation should they get in an accident.

 Texas has a dram shop law.
 What this means is that Bars, restaurants, and other commercial alcohol providers could be responsible for damages if the patron were:

-- Obviously Intoxicated: This means that the average person can see that the person is intoxicated.
+Obviously Intoxicated: This means that the average person can see that the person is intoxicated.
 In short, the person looks and acts drunk.
 Evidence of obvious intoxication includes some aforesaid circumstantial evidence.
 Since the burden of proof is low in civil cases, a little evidence goes a long way.
 In certain situations, social hosts might also be vicariously liable for alcohol-related crash damages.
-This falls under the theory of negligent undertaking.
-This means that a person who has not created a peril is not liable in tort for failing to take action to protect another.
-Unless they have some relationship that gives rise to a duty to act.
+This circumstance falls under the theory of negligent undertaking, meaning a person who has not created a peril is not liable in tort for failing to take action to protect another unless they have some relationship that gives rise to a duty to act.

-Finally, owners of the vehicle can be financially responsible for damages.
-This occurs if they knowingly allow incompetent operators to use their vehicles.
+Finally, owners of the vehicle can be financially responsible for damages if they knowingly allow incompetent operators to use their cars.
 Evidence of incompetency includes no valid drivers’ license or poor driving record.
 Another example is the violation of a drivers’ license restrictions.
 So, for example, allowing a person with a learner’s permit to drive unsupervised.

 Commercial negligent entrustment cases, such as a U-Haul wreck, works a bit differently.
-This is because of the Graves Amendment, which states that motor vehicle rental companies are not liable for damages or injuries during the rental or lease.
+The Graves Amendment states that motor vehicle rental companies are not liable for damages or injuries during the rental or lease.

 WHAT CAUSES VEHICLE COLLISIONS?

-- Alcohol: Despite a decades-long crackdown against drunk drivers.
-Alcohol still causes about a third of the fatal vehicle collisions in Texas.
-It is a known fact that alcohol adversely affects one’s judgment and motor skills.
-This makes it dangerous to drive a car while drunk.
+Despite a decades-long crackdown against drunk drivers, alcohol still causes about a third of the fatal vehicle collisions in Texas.
+In addition, it is a known fact that alcohol adversely affects one’s judgment and motor skills. judgment and motor skills.

-- Medical Condition: Texans who struggle with epilepsy, heart disease, diabetes, and other conditions; which could cause a sudden loss of consciousness should not drive.
+Texans who struggle with epilepsy, heart disease, diabetes, and other conditions, which could cause a sudden loss of consciousness, should not drive.
 If they blackout behind the wheel, the results could be tragic.

 Most non-commercial operators have a duty of reasonable care.
-They must drive defensively and avoid crashes when possible.
+Therefore, they must drive defensively and avoid crashes when possible.
 Any one of the impairments listed above makes fulfilling this duty difficult, if not impossible.